Ziming Xuan, ScD, SM, MA

 BA, Nanjing University

 Ziming Xuan is a Professor in the Department of Community Health Sciences and the Department of Epidemiology at the Boston University School of Public Health.
 He is a faculty member of the Primary Care Academic Fellowship Program, and a faculty member of the Transformative Training Program in Addiction Science (TTPAS) at Chobanian and Avedisian School of Medicine.
-He is a faculty member of the Injury Prevention Center, and a member of the Accountable Care Organization (ACO) research and program evaluation team at Boston Medical Center.
+He is a faculty member of the Injury Prevention Center, and a member of the Health Equity Accelerator at Boston Medical Center.
 He is a Frederick Pardee Faculty Research Fellow at Boston University.

 He is a social epidemiologist who is interested in understanding the influence of social-contextual determinants, especially policy determinants on health, particularly among vulnerable populations (i.e., youth, patients with substance abuse, and women).
 He is also interested in the methodologies involved in social-behavioral interventions to promote healthy behavioral changes and enhance community well-being.
 His research interests include health policies related to alcohol, marijuana, other substance use and guns, youth health, alcohol advertising, impaired driving, substance use disorders, mental health and addiction.
 He received his Doctor of Science Degree (Sc.D.) in public health in 2010 and Master’s Degree (S.M.) in Biostatistics in 2008 from Harvard University.

-He has led an R01 grant from the National Institutes of Health to study alcohol policies and leading causes of alcohol-related mortality in the United States.
-He has been awarded as a co-investigator on research grants from the National Institutes of Health, the US Centers for Disease Control and Prevention, the National Institute of Justice, the Robert Wood Johnson Foundation, and the American Cancer Society.
+He has led multiple R01 studies examining policy determinants on substance use and injury outcomes in the United States, and has been funded by the National Institutes of Health, the US Centers for Disease Control and Prevention, the National Institute of Justice, the Robert Wood Johnson Foundation, and the American Cancer Society.
+He has co-authored over 180 peer-reviewed articles.

-Dr. Xuan is currently serving as a member of the SPH Appointments and Promotions Committee and the SPH Doctoral Committee.
-His prior university activities include serving in the Faculty Senate, and the Boston University Faculty Council Nominating Committee.
+Dr. Xuan is currently serving as a member of the SPH Appointments and Promotions Committee.
+His prior university activities include serving the Director of Health Communication and Promotion certificate for the MPH program, a member of the Faculty Senate, and the Boston University Faculty Council Nominating Committee.
 At Boston University School of Public Health, he has been teaching SB822: Quantitative Methods for Program Evaluation.
-He is currently the Director of Health Communication and Promotion certificate for the MPH program at the school.
+He is the Director of the Program on Adolescent Behavior & Health at SPH.

 Dr. Xuan has provided research expertise to various health agencies including the World Health Organization, and Innovations for Poverty Action among others.
 His research has been featured by Reuters, CNN, US News & World Report, and the Boston Globe among others.
 Dr. Xuan has served in study sections of the Centers for Disease Control and Prevention and the National Institutes of Health, including special study section on COVID-19 and Consequences of Alcohol Use.
-Currently he is serving on the editorial board for the Journal of Studies on Alcohol and Drugs.
-He is also an Associate Editor for the Journal of General Internal Medicine.
+Currently he is serving on the editorial board for the Journal of Studies on Alcohol and Drugs and the Journal of General Internal Medicine.

 Professor